 Compare services and ratings on kidney dialysis facilities in any state or US territory, by Medicare.gov.
 Quality measures show relative survival among facilities and quality of care provided to Medicare patients at hospital-sponsored centers, nonprofit and for-profit dialysis centers.
 Patient satisfaction results also shown for each dialysis center.
 Time periods covered, are generally 2017 to 2018.
 Resources on kidney failure and end stage renal disease (ESRD) also linked

-The American Kidney Fund (AKF) lists Patient Aid Programs (call toll-free at 1.866.300.2900) for qualified patients to get direct financial assistance for dialysis or kidney failure costs.
+The American Kidney Fund (AKF) lists ways to gain financial assistance help with kidney dialysis costs.
+Call toll-free at 1.866.300.2900 to identify Patient Aid Programs for qualified patients to get direct financial help for dialysis or kidney failure costs.

-A comprehensive list of topics from the National Kidney and Urologic Diseases Information Clearinghouse, part of the National Institutes of Health (NIH).
+A comprehensive list of kidney and urologic disease topics from the National Kidney and Urologic Diseases Information Clearinghouse, part of the National Institutes of Health (NIH).
 Consumer-friendly information on topics such as chronic kidney disease (CKD), dialysis, hemodialysis, kidney stones, transplants, urinary tract infection

 NIH Fact Sheet on Diabetic Kidney Disease.
 Diabetes is the leading cause of kidney disease.
 About 1 out of 4 adults with diabetes has kidney disease.
 Updated 2017